Your benefits are here to stay

 Keep track of your expenses

 We don’t need to see your receipts but the IRS might.
-You should keep documentation of your purchases in case the IRS asks for it, and you have to provide proof of how you spent the money from your account, which you can track with your prepaid card.
+You should keep documentation of your purchases in case the IRS asks for it, and you have to provide proof of how you spent the money from your account.

 What if I buy something that doesn’t qualify?